 Emeritus status SECTION 40-2-270 restricts the rights of a licensee without a reasonable method to return to the profession.
-Language precluding the licensee from rejoining the profession was removed similar to someone returning to the workforce after a multi-year leave.
+Language precluding the licensee from rejoining the profession was removed, similar to someone returning to the workforce after a multi-year leave.

 We added SECTION 40-2-275

 for “Retired” status.
 Recognizing the considerable value, knowledge, and experience seasoned CPAs bring to the profession, a proposed change within this section is to reduce the total number of hours required for a Licensee who has attained at least 30 years combined experience as a Licensee in this State and/or in a substantially equivalent state and who has attained at least 55 years of age during a prior license year.
 “Retired” CPAs may meet the continuing professional education requirement for renewal in this section by documenting completion of one-half the required hours during the immediately preceding calendar year and including no more than one-half any carryover of excess hours provided through a Board regulation.
-Ethics CPE would remain and no attest work could be performed to comply with the “Retired” status.
+Ethics CPE requirements remain, and no attest work can be performed to comply with the “Retired” status.

 There has been significant confusion about misleading professional firm names in SECTION 40-2-335.